Bachelor (2021 film)

-Bachelor is a 2021 India Tamil-language adult romantic courtroom drama film written and directed by debutant Sathish Selvakumar.
+Bachelor is a 2021 Indian Tamil-language adult romantic courtroom drama film written and directed by debutant Sathish Selvakumar.
 Produced by G.Dillibabu under the banner of Axess Film Factory.
 The film stars G.V.
-Prakash Kumar and Divya Bharathi (in her Tamil debut).
+Prakash Kumar and debutante Divyabharathi.

 The film received mixed reviews from critics, praising G.V.
-Prakash's & Divya Bharathi's performance, lead pair chemistry, sound design & music but criticised the film's lengthy duration (176 minute runtime) & screenplay of the latter half of the film.
+Prakash's and Divyabharathi's performances, lead pair chemistry, sound design, and music, but criticising the film's lengthy duration (176 minute runtime) and screenplay of the latter half of the film.
 Despite criticism, the film was successful at the box office.

 It was released on 3 December 2021.

 Plot

-Darling, a reckless and narcissistic individual, relocates from his home city of Coimbatore to Bengaluru, in search of employment.
+A reckless and narcissistic 25-year old man, nicknamed Darling, relocates from his home in rural outskirts of Coimbatore to Bengaluru, in search of employment.
 He moves into a shabby dormitory, shared by his brother's comrades, namely, Bhagya a.k.a.
 "Bucks", Arun, Prem, Shyam and a few others.
 His incessant amateurism and incompetence towards any activity creates a great deal of exasperation among his roommates.
 Regardless, they help him in securing a job at an IT firm where they work.

 While out on an errand during an evening, Darling's sloppiness results in his friend, Nimmi, getting injured.
 While recuperating, the latter is visited by his girlfriend, Rumi - of whose existence had been kept secret from the former.
 As an apology, Nimmi invites Darling to their flat, where he is introduced to Subbulakshmi a.k.a.
 "Subbu" – the couple's roommate.
 Finding himself tremendously attracted towards her, he resolves to gain her acquaintance.
 Learning that Nimmi and Rumi are emigrating to Boston, he convinces them into letting him stay with Subbu, albeit under conditionality.

 Initially, Subbu is annoyed with Darling's presence and repeatedly spurns his advances, but she eventually warms up to him.
 Later, while ill in bed, she is tended to by him; his caring actions captivates her – culminating into a romantic bond between the two.
 Over the course of the next six months, the pair grow closer together, but Darling's arrogance often proves to be a contentious thorn between them.
 While visiting Coimbatore for a family reunion, Subbu informs Darling that she is pregnant, much to his horror.
 Although Subbu wishes to persevere and begin a family, Darling presses for an abortion, wishing to keep the affair a secret from his family.